8.3.1 Faculty Employment

 Each institution shall provide data annually to the USG chief academic officer showing the institution’s tenure rates by gender and race.
 Each institution shall provide official data on faculty and other employees each academic term to the Board of Regents.
 (BoR Minutes, August 2007; October 2008).

-Anything in this policy manual to the contrary notwithstanding, faculty members employed by the Medical College of Georgia (MCG) who hold a professorial rank in a tenure track position of assistant professor or above and who also hold a part-time or full-time appointment at the Veterans Administration Medical Center-Augusta (VA), shall be eligible for the award of tenure at Georgia Regents University upon completion of at least five (5) years of full-time or part-time service at the rank of assistant professor or higher, as noted in Section 18.104.22.168 of this Policy Manual.
+Anything in this policy manual to the contrary notwithstanding, faculty members employed by the Georgia Regents University (GRU) who hold a professorial rank in a tenure track position of assistant professor or above and who also hold a part-time or full-time appointment at the Veterans Administration Medical Center-Augusta (VA), shall be eligible for the award of tenure at Georgia Regents University upon completion of at least five (5) years of full-time or part-time service at the rank of assistant professor or higher, as noted in Section 22.214.171.124 of this Policy Manual.

 The tenure of a faculty member who also holds a VA appointment shall apply only to that portion of a faculty member’s salary and benefits that are provided directly by Georgia Regents University.
 In no event shall the award of tenure to faculty members holding such joint appointments obligate Georgia Regents University to assume any portion of the salary or other benefits provided by the VA.